 Get involved as a volunteer:

-If you are interested in becoming a Ambler Arboretum volunteer, please fill out our online volunteer form.
+If you are interested in becoming an Ambler Arboretum volunteer, please fill out our online volunteer form.

 We invite gardeners at all experience levels to join our Tuesday Volunteer Team, which will meet every Tuesday morning, April through November, from 9 a.m. to Noon.
 Projects will include mulching and edging of planting beds, dividing perennials, pruning shrubs, weeding, and much more.
-Please contact Anne Brennan (email@example.com) for details about where to meet.
+Please contact Kathy Salisbury (firstname.lastname@example.org) for details about where to meet.

 Experienced gardeners wishing to volunteer on a weekly basis may arrange with the Horticulture Supervisor to volunteer regularly in a specific garden area.
 Weekly Volunteers typically work a half-day per week and assist a Horticulture Staff member with all tasks needed to maintain the garden section throughout the season.

-For more information about these volunteer opportunities for individuals 18 years of age and older, contact Anne Brennan, Horticulture Supervisor, at 267-468-8420 or firstname.lastname@example.org.
+For more information about these volunteer opportunities for individuals 18 years of age and older, contact Kathy Salisbury, Director of the Ambler Arboretum of Temple University, at 267-468-8400 or email@example.com.

 Ambler Arboretum Advisory Committee